World News | Hurricane Roslyn Makes Landfall in Mexico, Avoids Resorts | LatestLY

-Mexico City, Oct 23 (AP) Hurricane Roslyn slammed into a sparsely populated stretch of Mexico's Pacific coast between the resorts of Puerto Vallarta and Mazatlan Sunday morning and quickly moved inland.
+Mexico City, Oct 24 (AP) Hurricane Roslyn slammed into a sparsely populated stretch of Mexico's Pacific coast between the resorts of Puerto Vallarta and Mazatlan Sunday morning, then declined to tropical storm force and quickly moved inland.

+The U.S. National Hurricane Center said Roslyn was about 50 miles (80 kilometers) west-northwest of the northern city of Monterrey.

-The hurricane was moving north-northeast at 20 miles per hour (31 kph) and was expected to lose force as it moves further inland.
+The hurricane was moving northeast at 22 miles per hour (35 kph) and was expected to lose strength further as it moves inland.

 While it missed a direct hit, Roslyn brought heavy rain and high waves to Puerto Vallarta, where ocean surges lashed the beachside promenade.